Rocket Lawyer On Call® Attorney

 What is corporate compliance?

 Businesses large and small need to follow laws and regulations enacted by state and federal governments.
-Corporate compliance is the ongoing process by which businesses ensure they’re following the rules set in place.
+Corporate compliance is the ongoing process by which businesses—especially ones that have incorporated—ensure they’re following the rules set in place.

 Why is corporate compliance important?